vlsiyogi/tclworkshop/README.md

 ![image](https://github.com/user-attachments/assets/e5af5fc0-d61c-4416-b1bd-86c54cdb302d)

 ### 2. Generate "yogisynth" command using bash / tcsh script
-genrate a command which will take the csv file path from user, check if path is valid and file exists and then passes that file to the tcl script script also provides help  about command by using `./yogisynth -help`
+genrate a command which will take the csv file path from user, check if path is valid, file exists and then passes that file to the tcl script command also provides help  about command by using `./yogisynth -help`
 </br>

-Generate a file called yogisynth using linux terminal using `gedit yogisynth` or `gvim yogisynth` and it shall have below segments of coads to  carryout various desired functionality
+Generate a file called yogisynth using linux terminal  `gedit yogisynth` or `gvim yogisynth` and it shall have below segments of coads to  carryout various desired functionality explained below.

 Generated file should look like below: <br>
 1. First line tells the linux operating system that it is a shell script, other part of the code just informs user about what the command or this shell script does
    ![image](https://github.com/user-attachments/assets/27a401de-0740-4d38-9c09-841eb7f29cac)